 - Ren/du channels – These are unrelated to organs in the body, but are wonderful for balancing.

-Your practitioner will ask a ton of questions and may examine your tongue and pulse.
+Your practitioner will ask a ton of questions and examine your tongue and pulse.
 This is to help them determine the root issues.
 Everyone is different, so your treatment will relate to you and your specific experience.
-To support acupuncture treatment for relief of menopause symptoms, practitioners may suggest lifestyle adjustments, dietary modifications, and herbal supplements based on their assessment.
+To support acupuncture treatment for relief of menopause symptoms, practitioners may suggest lifestyle adjustments.
+They might also recommend dietary modifications and herbal formulas.

 Research Supporting Acupuncture for Menopause